Mohzick/NightfallProject/DATASET/README.md

 This is a dataset of night and day pictures of the same location captured for Project Nightfall.

-The night and day pairs are in the same folder; should you want to separate them, just Ctrl+F Night or Day and cut them into separate folders.
+The night and day pairs are in different folders.
+A python script is also included in order to load the dataset into a Pytorch NN.

 ## 1. Content